One journalist's musings about the beautiful, bizarre world in which we live

 DEC.
 2, 2010

-For the first time, I’m travelling through the poorer region of Mexico.
+For the first time, I’m travelling through a less wealthy region of Mexico.
 Myself, Dan and two new Australian friends are on our way to las Piramides de Teotihuacan, driving through the outer regions of Mexico City.

 Concrete boxes are mashed into the hills beside the highway.
 Clotheslines hang along with tarps.
 Jesus is everywhere (even on the ceiling of our bus).
 Eucalyptus trees line the roads.